 To finish up, apply glitter glue to the edges of the leaves.
 Let it dry, it takes longer to dry than you think it will.

-Check the gallery below and visit some of my blogging friends to see their awesome ideas!!1
+Check the links below to visit some of my blogging friends to see their awesome ideas!!